grz0zrg/fsynth/documentation/mk/docs/ui.md

 ![Fragment toolbar](tutorials/images/toolbar.png)

-The toolbar is a grouped collection of tools / settings, here is a detailed list of the toolbar items (in order from left to right)
+The toolbar is a collection of tools / settings, here is a detailed list of the toolbar items (in order from left to right)

 - help
+    - provide various helpers
 - social
     - session live chat
     - direct link to the community online board